Private Snow Removal

 11. Does the county provide a senior’s rate?

-12. Who is eligible for no-charge driveway snow clearing?
+12. Who is eligible for reduced rate driveway snow clearing (medically fragile)?

 13. If I am a senior or am eligible for the medically fragile program will I need to put up a flag?